-After a successful collaboration on the Public Health Leadership Academy, the Fanning Institute again worked with the UGA College of Public Health to partner with the Region IV Public Health Training Center, headquartered at the Rollins School of Public Health, Emory University, to design the curriculum and facilitate the sessions for the Public Health Leadership Institute (PHLI).
+After a successful collaboration on the Public Health Leadership Academy, the Fanning Institute again worked with the UGA College of Public Health to partner with the Region IV Public Health Training Center, headquartered at the Rollins School of Public Health, Emory University, to design the curriculum and facilitate the sessions for the Public Health/Primary Care Leadership Institute (PHPC-LI).

-The Region IV PHLI provides training for emerging leaders who work in state, local, or tribal public health departments/tribal health organizations in the eight states that comprise HHS Region IV (Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, Tennessee).
+The Region IV PHLI provides training for emerging leaders who work in state, local, or tribal public health departments/tribal health organizations or as primary care providers in the eight states that comprise HHS Region IV (Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, Tennessee).
 Its purpose is to empower these public health professionals with the adaptive and strategic leadership skills necessary to address the social, community-based and economic determinants of health.
-PHLI is currently funded through 2022.

 By the end of the Institute, Fellows will be able to:

 - Address a leadership challenge through a self-directed adaptive approach

 - Engage in peer consulting with Region IV colleagues and build a regional learning community

 - Apply leadership competencies in the context of public health

 For more information on the PHPC-LI and to see the current cohort, click here or contact Carolina Darbisi, Ph.D.